 The following information was obtained from two independent samples selected from two populations with unknown but equal standard deviations. $$ \begin{array}{lll} n_{1}=55 & \bar{x}_{1}=90.40 & s_{1}=11.60 \\ n_{2}=50 & \bar{x}_{2}=86.30 & s_{2}=10.25 \end{array} $$ a.
 What is the point estimate of \(\mu_{1}-\mu_{2}\) ? b.
 Construct a \(99 \%\) confidence interval for \(\mu_{1}-\mu_{2}\).

-As mentioned in Exercise \(10.26\), a town that recently started a single-stream recycling program provided 60-gallon recycling bins to 25 randomly selected households and 75-gallon recycling bins to 22 randomly selected households.
-The average total volumes of recycling over a 10 -week period were 382 and 415 gallons for the two groups, respectively, with standard deviations of \(52.5\) and \(43.8\) gallons, respectively.
-Suppose that the standard deviations for the two populations are not equal. a.
-Construct a \(98 \%\) confidence interval for the difference in the mean volumes of 10 -week recyclying for the households with the 60 - and 75 -gallon bins. b.
-Using the \(2 \%\) significance level, can you conclude that the average 10 -week recycling volume of all households having 60 -gallon containers is different from the average 10-week recycling volume of all households that have 75 -gallon containers? c.
-Suppose that the sample standard deviations were \(59.3\) and \(33.8\) gallons, respectively.
-Redo parts a and b.
-Discuss any changes in the results.
+A town that recently started a single-stream recycling program provided 60-gallon recycling bins to 25 randomly selected households and 75-gallon recycling bins to 22 randomly selected households.
+The total volume of recycling over a 10-week period was measured for each of the households.
+The average total volumes were 382 and 415 gallons for the households with the 60 - and 75 -gallon bins, respectively.
+The sample standard deviations were \(52.5\) and \(43.8\) gallons, respectively.
+Assume that the 10 -week total volumes of recycling are approximately normally distributed for both groups and that the population standard deviations are equal. a.
+Construct a \(98 \%\) confidence interval for the difference in the mean volumes of 10 -week recycling for the households with the 60 - and 75 -gallon bins. b.
+Using the \(2 \%\) significance level, can you conclude that the average 10 -week recycling volume of all households having 60 -gallon containers is different from the average volume of all households that have 75 -gallon containers?

 See all solutions